How do you make an offering memorandum for a real estate deal?

 Putting it all together

 Pull all of this info together into a neatly formatted document and you’ll be ready to start soliciting investments for your deal.
-It may take quite some effort to get all of this information, but having a complete and thoughtful offering memorandum that includes the sections suggested here will go a long way to instil confidence in your investors and serve as a guide throughout your process of issuing a new offering.
+It may take quite some effort to get all of this information, but having a complete and thoughtful real estate offering memorandum that includes the sections suggested here will go a long way to instil confidence in your investors and serve as a guide throughout your process of issuing a new offering.